jaimeizuz/business-automation-platform-jbpm/README.md

 ## Kie-server (jBPM)
 Allows you to create and engine (or cluster of a number of engines by defining more than one copy of the service) to deploy and execute BPMN/DMN kjars. kie system properties are configurable by modifying "EXTRA_OPTS" env variable in docker-compose.yml file.
 By default, this service relies on H2 database service for both runtime and EJB timers.
+Elasticsearch events are sent by default to elasticsearch service.
+It also has event-driven capabilities through BPMN messages/signals using kafka service (see https://docs.jboss.org/jbpm/release/latestFinal/jbpm-docs/html_single/#message-receive-event-proc_kie-apis and https://docs.jboss.org/jbpm/release/latestFinal/jbpm-docs/html_single/#message-send-event-proc_kie-apis)

 **How to access**
 http://localhost:8080/kie-server/docs/

     User: jbpmAdmin
     Password: password@1

 ## Process-instance-migration (jBPM)
 Allows you to migrate process instances from a specific version to a newer one through a web app with an easy-to-use UI.
 It needs to be connected to a kie-server and it needs h2 database service to be up and running.